nurbilu/how_to_website/readme.md

 #### hope well
-    this is my code do as you will - if u earn money for this goodluck in the future - because its a mead code though
+    this is my code do as you will - if u earn money for this goodluck in the future - because its a mead code
     LOL